Strobesstrobes

 What should I prepare before a penetration test?

 Define a clear scope, agree rules of engagement with signed authorization, gather access like test accounts and VPN, and brief your stakeholders.
-Provisioning credentials and documentation in advance is the highest-impact prep.
+Provisioning credentials and documentation in advance is the highest-impact prep you can do.

 What are rules of engagement in penetration testing?